 git stash pop -i

-Its like the pop command, except it doesn't remove the stash from the list.
+command, except it doesn't remove the stash from the list.

-NOTE: the --index (or -i for short) is also applicable with this command.
+for short) is also applicable with this command.

 If you're not sure what stashes you have in your list, show the list of stashes with: